Emosapien

 Modality-aware SOAP language (CBT / ACT / DBT)

-Assessment and Plan reflect the modality you actually practise
+Assessment and Plan reflect the modality you actually practice

 Fully supported Partially supported Partially supported Not available